salinaria/salinaria.github.io/_pages/education.md

 author_profile: true
 ---

-## Bachelor of Science in Computer Engineering at Amirkabir University of Technology
+## Bs.C. in Computer Engineering at Amirkabir University of Technology

 September 2019 – March 2024